Greening the Red Planet – scientists test plausibility of Martian trees

 .
 [Colony Worlds] [Image by Redvers]

-One Response to “Greening the Red Planet – scientists test plausibility of Martian trees”
+One thought on “Greening the Red Planet – scientists test plausibility of Martian trees”

 Plus I am willing to bet martian soil will prove toxic and caustic as russian chemical-industry landfill ashes.
 Chemically neutralizing that will take a shitload of megascale engineering.
 Dome cities are the way to go.